-Also known as “tooth-colored fillings,” composite fillings are a wonderful alternative to tradition amalgam, or silver fillings.
+Also known as “tooth-colored fillings,” composite fillings are a wonderful alternative to traditional amalgam, or silver fillings.
 Composite fillings are nearly invisible as they blend with the natural color of your tooth.
 These can be used on both back teeth and front teeth, making them an excellent choice to enhance the aesthetic of your smile.
-Additionally, composite resin fillings can be a more conservative option than tradition amalgam fillings, usually requiring removal of less natural tooth structure.
+Additionally, composite resin fillings can be a more conservative option than traditional amalgam fillings, usually requiring removal of less natural tooth structure.

 Though not appropriate in every scenario, composite fillings are bonded to the teeth and can offer a nice cosmetic improvement to our patients.